 Figure 6: Detail, Fig. 1

 warriors-students, no other article of clothing or insignia indicates his superiority.
-The entire Jewish group wears the same pallium with two stripes on the cuff and the H on the mantle.
+The entire Jewish group wears the same pallium with two stripes on the cuff and the H sign on the mantle.
 The equality in this group is in contrast with the Greek group in which the hierarchy between the leader and the soldiers is clear.
 The Greek leader is adorned with royal insignia, from the royal diadem around his head, through the purple cloak, to the decorated armor.
 In contrast, the Greek soldiers are wearing helmets, a different type of armor (as can be seen in the lower register), and are armed with javelins and shields.
 Thus, the difference between the groups is not only ethnic – Greeks against Jews – but is also marked in terms of social-cultural imagery.
-On one side, the orderly and well-equipped Greek army, and on the other side, a cohort of students led by their rabbi and teacher.
+On one side, the orderly and well-equipped Greek army, and on the other side, a cohort of students led by their rabbi.
 A similar contrast between the Greeks and the Jews is well-known against the background of the Hasmonean rebellion in a different midrash, which has been given little attention so far:

 Levi is opposed to the Greek kingdom.
 The former being the third tribe and the latter the third kingdom.
 The name of the former consists of three letters, and that of the latter consists of three letters.
 The former blow horns and the latter blow solpirim.
 The former wear turbans and the latter wear qisim.
 The former wear breeches and the latter wear femamalia.
 Now the latter are many while the former are but few in number, yet the many came and fell by the hands of the few.
 For whose sake was that?
 It was for the blessing of Moses: ‘Smite the loins of his foes’(Deuteronomy 33:11) – by whose hand will the Greek kingdom fall?
 By the hand of the Hasmoneans, descended from Levi.
 (Genesis Rabbah 99:2 [Theodor and Albeck, Midrash Bereshit Rabba, 1274])

 This midrash compares the Levites to the Greek soldiers.
 Of the points of comparison, three involve differences between the Greeks’ and Levites dress.
-The Greeks are wearing helmets, whereas the Levites are wearing turbans, as mentioned in the Bible (Exodus 28:40); the Greeks are wearing feminalia (tight-fitting trousers), whereas the Levites are wearing loose trousers, and the Greeks are blowing trumpets, whereas the Levites are blowing horns; that is shofars.
+The Greeks are wearing helmets, whereas the Levites are wearing turbans, as mentioned in Exodus 28:40; the Greeks are wearing feminalia (tight-fitting trousers), whereas the Levites are wearing loose trousers, and the Greeks are blowing trumpets, whereas the Levites are blowing horns; that is shofars.
 Following this juxtaposition, the exegete arrives at the crucial distinction, “the latter are many while the former are but few,” and still the many fell by the hands of the few.
 Although the description of the attire in the midrash does not parallel that in the mosaic, both the midrash and the mosaic highlight the differences between the groups in terms of their attire.
-The midrash notes the conflict between the Levites and Greek soldiers.

 Group identification as constituted in dress appears as well in another midrash.
-This midrash deals with the instance in which Noah’s sons, Shem and Japhet, take care of their drunk father.
-For maintaining their father’s dignity, the midrash says, “Sheo was granted a tallith and Japhet a fimla” (Genesis Rabbah 36:23 [Theodor and Albeck, Midrash Bereshit Rabba, 339]).
+This midrash deals with the instance in which Noah’s sons, Shem and Japhet, take care of their drunken father.
+For maintaining their father’s dignity, the midrash says, “Shem was granted a tallith and Japhet a fimla” (Genesis Rabbah 36:23 [Theodor and Albeck, Midrash Bereshit Rabba, 339]).